iltuoconsulenteit/DocCropper/README.md

 accounts may use DocCropper over the network.
 Licenses are typically sold in blocks of five users (5, 10, 15 and so on).

 Both Pro and Full can run offline on Windows, macOS or Linux after activation.
-An internet connection is only needed to activate and renew the license.
+An internet connection is only needed to activate and renew the license; sponsored licenses also require connectivity to fetch the default Facebook post.

 DocCropper itself is released under the [MIT](LICENSE.txt) license.
 See [Terms of Use](TERMS_OF_USE.md) for additional conditions.